-Testing and evaluating the AI:
+[RM: I got lost a bit here.
+What’s the old and new algorithm if not PSTs or alpha-beta pruning?]

-To test the effectiveness of my optimization, I created more graphs of the time taken for the AI at different search depths for the old and new algorithms, with and without Alpha-Beta pruning (Fig. 5.1-5.2).
-The change seems to have a significant effect on timings at all levels, and crucially, it brings the 3 move time below 1 second, allowing me to use that as my chosen depth.
-I also played 10000 games of tables against no tables (Fig 5.3-5.4), and it is clear these are marginally advantageous, although only after the 10th move.
+Then, to test the effectiveness of my optimization, I created more graphs of the time taken for the AI at different search depths for the old and new algorithms, with and without Alpha-Beta pruning (Fig. 5.1-5.2).
+The change had a significant effect on timings at all levels, and crucially brought the 3 move time below 1 second, allowing me to use that as my chosen depth.

-Finishing the product and feedback:
+Playing 10000 games of the PST algorithm against no original (Fig 5.3-5.4), and it is clear these are marginally advantageous, although only after the 10th move.

+Phase 5: Player feedback:

-I added some extra settings and features to make the app more user-friendly and give the option to experiment with the different rules such as the number of pawn rows and whether to use knights or unicorns, and packaged it into a final product.
+Before seeking player feedback, I improved user experience with extra settings and features and give the option to experiment with the different rules.
+This was packaged it into a final product that could be downloaded and run on any PC.

-Finally, I played my AI against some highly ranked chess players, losing narrowly to a 1900 rated player and beating a 1700 player.
-From this I estimate the skill level of the AI at 1800ELO, ranking it as a Class A player, one rank off Candidate Master.
+Finally, the AI was played against some highly ranked chess players, losing narrowly to a 1900 rated player and beating a 1700 player.
+From this I estimate the skill level of the AI at 1800ELO, ranking it as a Class A player, one rank below Candidate Master.

-Conclusion and evaluation:

-…
+[RM: Do you have player a quote you could add?]

+Conclusion:

+…[RM: Where is it?]

+[Move video and app link to conclusion?]